-Back in the whaling days, sailors used to leave mail in the barrel and anyone heading back overseas would grab the letters and hand-deliver them.
+Back in the whaling days, sailors used to leave mail in the barrel and anyone heading back overseas would grab the letters and hand-deliver them, turning it into a makeshift Galapagos post office.
 The tradition continues today, sometimes with comical results.
 Our group scooped up piles and piles of postcards left by other tourists just like us, and shouted out the names of the exotic locales they were destined for.
 “Boston!
 Cincinnati!
 Maine!
 Phoenix!”

 OK, so apparently a lot of tourists visit from the States, which can make it a tad difficult if you want your postcard to make it anywhere outside of America.
-Regardless, it’s a fun tradition and many people in our group received their cards back within just a couple of months.
+Regardless, it’s a fun tradition and many people in our group received their Galapagos Island postcard back within just a couple of months.

 YOU MIGHT ALSO ENJOY: